KomMonitor/kommonitor-importer/README.md

 specific schema.

 ### Import Georesources
-You can trigger the import of Georesoruces by sending a POST request to the `/georesources` endpoint.
+You can trigger the import of Georesources by sending a POST request to the `/georesources` endpoint.
 The request body has to contain the following properties:
 * `georesourcePostBody`: A JSON object in accordance to the POST request body for the `/georesources` endpoint of the Data Management API.
-Only the `geoJsonString` property must not be set, since its value will be generated within the import process.
+Only the `geoJsonString` property must not be set, since its value will be generated as part of the import process.
 For all other properties, you can find detailed descriptions in the Data Management API documentation.
 * `datasource`: Definition of the data source from which new datasets should be imported.
 See the _Datasource Definition_ section.
 * `converter`: Definition of the converter that should be used for converting the imported dataset.
 See the _Converter Definition_ section.
-* `propertyMapping`: Definitions for mapping properties from the imported dataset to required properties for georesources.
+* `propertyMapping`: Definitions for mapping properties from the imported dataset to required properties for spatial resources.
 See the _Spatial Resource Property Mapping_ section.

 ### Import Spatial Units
-TBD
+The import of Spatial Units is done by sending a POST request to the `/spatial-units` endpoint.
+The request body has to contain the following properties:
+* `spatialUnitPostBody`: A JSON object in accordance to the POST request body for the `/spatialUnits` endpoint of the Data Management API.
+Only the `geoJsonString` property must not be set, since its value will be generated as part of the import process.
+For all other properties, you can find detailed descriptions in the Data Management API documentation.
+* `datasource`: Definition of the data source from which new datasets should be imported.
+See the _Datasource Definition_ section.
+* `converter`: Definition of the converter that should be used for converting the imported dataset.
+See the _Converter Definition_ section.
+* `propertyMapping`: Definitions for mapping properties from the imported dataset to required properties for spatial resources.
+See the _Spatial Resource Property Mapping_ section.

 ### Import Indicators
-TBD
+For importing an Indicator you have to perform a POST request to the `/indicators` endpoint.
+The request body has to contain the following properties:
+* `indicatorPostBody`: A JSON object in accordance to the POST request body for the `/indicators` endpoint of the Data Management API.
+Only the `indicatorValues` property must not be set, since the time series values will be generated as part of the import process.
+For all other properties, you can find detailed descriptions in the Data Management API documentation.
+* `datasource`: Definition of the data source from which new datasets should be imported.
+See the _Datasource Definition_ section.
+* `converter`: Definition of the converter that should be used for converting the imported dataset.
+See the _Converter Definition_ section.
+* `propertyMapping`: Definitions for mapping properties from the imported dataset to required properties for Indicators.
+See the _Indicator Property Mapping_ section.

 ### Import Definitions
 As you can see from the above sections, you have to provide some properties within the request body about the dataset